The Growing Place

 A beautiful low-growing ground cover that eventually produces coppery edged foliage in shades of brown; smallish spikes of lovely blue flowers add interest in spring, makes a good filler for moist shady areas of the garden

-Valfredda Bugleweed's attractive tiny crinkled round leaves emerge brown in spring, turning dark brown in color the rest of the year.
+Valfredda Bugleweed's attractive tiny crinkled round leaves emerge brown in spring, turning dark brown in color the rest of the year on a plant with a spreading habit of growth.
 It features subtle spikes of blue flowers rising above the foliage from mid to late spring.
-The fruit is not ornamentally significant.

 Valfredda Bugleweed is a dense herbaceous evergreen perennial with a ground-hugging habit of growth.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.